elephantscale/es-training-new/cybersecurity-iacs/slides/About-Cyber-IACS.md

   - Ask a lot of questions

-* This is a Secure Coding class
+* This is an IACS Cybersecurity class
   - No previous knowledge is assumed (but may be helpful)
   - Class will be based on the pace of majority of the students